hyperifyio/gnd/docs/lowercase-syntax.md

 The syntax of the `lowercase` operation is:

-  lowercase [destination] inputString
+  [ $destination ] lowercase inputString

-The `destination` identifier is optional.
+The `$destination` identifier is optional.
 If omitted, the result is bound to the special slot `_`.
 The `inputString` argument is required and must be a string value or an identifier bound to a string.

 For example, to convert a literal string to lowercase and bind it to `whisper`:

-  lowercase whisper "Hello, Gendo!"
+  $whisper lowercase "Hello, Gendo!"

 This produces `"hello, gendo!"` bound to `whisper`.